Student Accommodation Costs UK 2026/27

 |---|---|---|---|---|---|

 Annual estimates for outside London.
-London costs are typically 60–100% higher.
-True annual cost for private lets assumes approx. £50/person/month in bills (gas, electricity, water, broadband).
+London costs are typically 60 to 100% higher.
+True annual cost for private lets assumes approximately £50 per person per month in bills.

-What is and isn't included in student rent?
+What is and is not included in student rent

 The biggest budgeting mistake students make is not checking what their rent actually covers.
-The same weekly figure can mean very different things depending on your accommodation type.
+The same weekly figure means very different things by accommodation type.

 - Contents insurance (basic)